The stereo masters of 'Follow That Dream',

 of the song.

-although edited, on the Kwimper bootleg CD Keep
+on the Kwimper bootleg CD Keep

-Following That Dream, and complete on the
+Following That Dream, and the

 Memory (Czech Fan Club label) release Follow

-That Dream Sessions...
+That Dream Session...
 Plus which were both

 Elvis sings a few lines of 'On